 Advanced Pain Management Fellowship

 The TCU Advanced Pain Management Fellowship is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 222 S. Prospect Ave., Park Ridge, IL 60068; (847)655-1160.
-The fellowship’s term of accreditation is June 2014 – May 2019, at which time it may choose to seek continued accreditation.
-This certificate is not an education prerequisite for an advanced practice nursing license
+The fellowship’s term of accreditation is May 2019-May 2024 at which time it may choose to seek continued accreditation.
+This certificate is not an education prerequisite for an advanced practice nursing license.

 The mission of the program is to educate Certified Registered Nurse Anesthetists (CRNAs) to be competent providers of care to patients who suffer from chronic pain.
 The purpose of the Advanced Pain Management program is to educate and prepare advanced pain management practitioners to deliver holistic pain management care, including comprehensive pain management interventions and patient education.
 Graduates from the Advanced Pain Management Fellowship Program who meet all of the NBCRNA eligibility criteria will be able to apply for the Nonsurgical Pain Management (NSPM) sub-specialty certification exam.
-The NSPM credential program measures the knowledge, skills, and abilities of NBCRNA-certified registered nurse anesthetists for practice in the NSPM field (http://www.nbcrna.com/NSPM/Pages/NSPM.aspx).
+The NSPM credential program measures the knowledge, skills, and abilities of NBCRNA-certified registered nurse anesthetists for practice in the NSPM field.
+Please visit the NBCRNA website for more details.